imsaeed/MissionChiefBot-linux/README.md

 Want to know how to run a bot for 24 hours a day?
 Sure, I can show you.

 1. First of all I'd recommened setting up a Digital Ocean account, or any other cloud provider.
-You can set an account for Digital Ocean [here](https://m.do.co/c/741cf5923606)
+You can set an account for Digital Ocean [here](https://m.do.co/c/741cf5923606) (It's a referral link)

 (Make sure you install docker if you're going outside of DO)